-All students must be US citizens or eligible noncitizens in order to receive state funding.
+All students must be US citizens or eligible noncitizens as well as a Missouri resident in order to receive state funding.
 Proof of citizenship is required.

 Other State Scholarships

 Pennsylvania and Vermont state residents must apply on state-specific applications.
 Information on scholarships for other states is available from local high schools or community colleges within the state of residence.